samisalreadytaken/csgo-benchmark/README.md

 Done!
 You can run your new path by running the benchmark.

-## License
+## Licence
-You are free to use, modify and share this script under the terms of the GNU GPLv2.0 license.
-In short, you must keep the copyright notice, and make your modifications public under the same license if you distribute it.
+You are free to use, modify and share this script under the terms of the GNU GPLv2.0 licence.
+In short, you must keep the copyright notice, and make your modifications public under the same licence if you distribute it.

 This script uses [vs_library](https://github.com/samisalreadytaken/vs_library).